 Dear Santa...

 I'm having trouble this year deciding what it is that I would ask for to receive at Christmas if I were to make such a "wish list."
-Thing is I really have everything I need and am quite happy with what I have.
+Thing is, I really do have everything I need and am quite happy with what I have.
 I'd truly be happy just to enjoy the holidays with my family, see the happiness on their faces and to maybe steal some snuggle time with kids who will one day (too very soon) be too old for hugs or even just away from home at school or elsewhere in their lives.
-Honestly, this is possibly the last at home Christmas we all have together as next year my son will be off at university already (likely in in another province).
+Honestly, this is possibly the last at home Christmas we all have together as next year my son will be off at university already.
 Life marches onwards.

 Because there isn't really anything I need, the Mom part of me would be happy just to use any extra resources we have to make this a great holiday for the whole family.
 However, as unselfish as this might at first seem, the truth is that it is not helpful to my family, who would like to get me something for Christmas and keep asking me for input or other direct suggestions to that end.
 I'm not sure what to say even though I am aware that I need to find something to say.